Qantas Announces Record Profit for the Year Ended 30 June 2008

 Accounting Policy Change

-Qantas announced in August 2007 that it was early adopting International Financial Reporting Interpretation 13 - Customer Loyalty Programs, as it applied to the Qantas Frequent Flyer Program and the accounting for earned frequent flyer points.
+Qantas announced in August 2007 that it was early adopting International Financial Reporting Interpretation 13 - Customer Loyalty Programs, as it applied to the Qantas Frequent Flyer Program and the accounting for earned Qantas points.
 The implementation of this change, which is detailed in the Qantas Full Year Report, had the effect of reducing the comparative full year profit before tax from $1,032 million to $965 million and reducing opening retained earnings at 1 July 2007 by $555 million.

 Total revenue for the year was $16.2 billion, an increase of $1.1 billion or 7.5 per cent on the prior year compared to capacity growth, measured in Available Seat Kilometres (ASK), of 4.0 per cent.